JaThePlayer/Modfall/README.md

 - Adding new Co-Op maps
 - Converting .tower maps to .oel for Co-Op maps

-# Installing the mod loader
+# Installation

+Installer:

+Download the newest release of Modfall.CmdInstaller (https://github.com/JaThePlayer/Modfall.CmdInstaller/releases), run the .exe and follow the instructions that appear.

+Manual:

 Drop the files from the MonoMod directory and the TowerFall.ModLoader.mm.dll into your Towerfall directory, then in cmd/terminal/whatever type in these two commands:

 MonoMod.exe TowerFall.exe